Frequently Asked Questions

 Earthfile

 to specify a build in a format that takes inspiration from Dockerfiles, shell scripting, and Makefiles.
-As a result, if you know how to perform a step in your build process at the command line, you know how to do it in Earthly. - Dagger uses a configuration language to configure build steps.
-The configuration language is CUE – a language that extends YAML with concepts such as types, constraints, and packages.
+As a result, if you know how to perform a step in your build process at the command line, you know how to do it in Earthly. - Dagger uses an SDK to configure build steps via general-purpose programming languages, such as Go, JavaScript, and Python.

-This difference means Earthly is more accessible to both experienced, and first-time users.
-Many users can understand and make simple changes to Earthfiles without reading any documentation.
+This difference means Earthly is more accessible to both experienced and first-time users.
+Many users can understand and make simple changes to Earthfiles without reading any documentation, which goes a long way toward democratizing builds within the engineering team.
 On the other hand, Dagger can require a considerable learning investment.
-This investment can pay off: there are forms of abstraction available in Dagger (Value Constraints for instance), which are harder to encode in Earthly.
-If you need those features, Dagger might be a great choice.

-But overall, we believe Earthly’s strong focus on approachability and ease of first-time use is a fantastic match for most organizations.
+Overall, we believe Earthly’s strong focus on approachability, ease of use, and speed make it a fantastic match for organizations big and small.